 C S 271.
-Object Oriented Programming 4 Credits (3+2P)
+Object Oriented Programming

 Introduction to problem analysis and problem solving in the objectoriented paradigm.
 Practical introduction to implementing solutions in the C++ language.
 Pointers and dynamic memory allocation.
 Handson experience with useful development tools.
-May be repeated up to 4
+May be repeated up to 4 credits.

-Prerequisite(s): C- or better in C S 172 or E E 112.
+Prerequisite(s): At least a C- in C S 172 or E E 112.

 C S 272.
-Introduction to Data Structures 4 Credits (3+2P)
+Introduction to Data Structures

 Design, implementation, use of fundamental abstract data types and their algorithms: lists, stacks, queues, deques, trees; imperative and declarative programming.
-Internal sorting; time and space efficiency of
+Internal sorting; time and space efficiency of algorithms.